-The U.S.'s withdrawal from the Paris Agreement became effective in November 2020; however, the U.S. rejoined the agreement on January 20, 2021, effective February 2021.
-The USEPA is working on regulations to limit GHG emissions within its existing statutory authority under the Clean Air Act.
-In addition, more than one-third of the states already have begun implementing legal measures to reduce emissions of GHGs.
-On November 15, 2021 EPA published a proposed a rule that would sharply reduce methane and other air pollution from both new and existing sources in the oil and natural gas industry.
-The proposal expands and strengthens emissions reduction requirements for new, modified and reconstructed oil and natural gas sources, and would require states to reduce methane emissions from hundreds of thousands of existing sources nationwide for the first time.
-On December 13, 2021 EPA extended the comment period for the proposed rule to January 31, 2022.
+On November 15, 2022, the United States Environmental Protection Agency ("USEPA") published a proposed rule that would sharply reduce methane and other air pollution from both new and existing sources in the oil and natural gas industry.
+The proposal expands and strengthens emissions reduction requirements for new, modified, and reconstructed oil and natural gas sources, and would require states to reduce methane emissions from hundreds of thousands of existing sources nationwide for the first time and require additional reporting, inspection, and monitoring protocols for methane detection.
+The USEPA intends to issue a final rule in 2023.